makew0rld/amfora/README.md

   - So is subscribing to a page, to know when it changes
 - [x] Open non-text files in another application
   - [x] Ability to stream content instead of downloading it first
+- [x] Highlighting of preformatted code blocks that list a language in the alt text
 - [ ] Stream support
 - [ ] Table of contents for pages
 - [ ] Search in pages with <kbd>Ctrl-F</kbd>